asdbaihu/pyadmin/README.md

 Pypgadmin is a python web apache to monitor Postgresql.

-System Requirements: (newest version is recommanded) Web service: Apache
+System Requirements: (all newest version install on FreeBSD OS is recommended) Web service: Apache
 Database : Postgresql
 Python module: